egmoreira/BC-VARETA-toolbox/README.md

 # BC-VARETA toolbox

+Tool for MEEG data processing based on Brain Connectivity Variable Resolution Tomographic Analysis (BC-VARETA) Model.
 Includes the routines of the Brain Connectivity Variable Resolution Tomographic Analysis (BC-VARETA).
 Also an example for real EEG analysis is achieved by using Main_EEG function.